evercoinx/meme-tools/README.md

     - 1,000 Followers (19.00 USD) on [Graming](https://graming.com/buy-twitter-x-followers/)

-3. Run this command to open a Raydium CPMM pool:

-    ```bash
-    yarn open-pool:raydium
-    ```

-4. Shortly after the previous step, run these commands to burn liquidity in this pool:

-    ```bash
-    yarn burn-liquidity:raydium && yarn get-pool:raydium && yarn get-funds:main
-    ```

-5. If the website has been created, update the following information on [Hodl.fyi](https://hodl.fyi/):
+3. If the website has been created, update the following information on [Hodl.fyi](https://hodl.fyi):

     - Add the contract address
-    - Update the links of liquidity pools on Dex Screener and Dex Tools

-6. Start social hype about the token launch:
+4. Start social hype about the token launch:

     - Publish and pin posts about the token launch on the X account and the Telegram group